All About Chess Pieces (Symbolism, Shape & Design)

 6. The Pawns are in Debate, and the First Line of Defence

 What is the actual Pawn meaning?
 It is hard to say. they are certainly cannon fodder for sure, and the first sacrifice you would want to make.
-So are the pawns serfs, strays, peasants from outside the city walls – Almost certainly not, this is a trained set of brave soldiers who are the first to face the fight and put thier capture on the line in defence of all of the other major pieces on a chess board.
+So are the pawns serfs, strays, and peasants from outside the city walls – Almost certainly not, this is a trained set of brave soldiers who are the first to face the fight and put their capture on the line in defense of all of the other major pieces on a chessboard.

-But they not purely disposable, as should they find a ay to progress to the far ranks of the battle field and through all opponents they will sure find promotion to a higher status.
-Never under-estimate the power and importance of a pawn.
+But they are not purely disposable, as should they find a way to progress to the far ranks of the battlefield and through all opponents, they will sure find promotion to a higher status.
+Never underestimate the power and importance of a pawn.

 Why Chess Pieces are Shaped the Way they Are – And What They Mean

 So let’s take a look at the most traditional of chess sets, and understand why they are shaped the way they are.

 Traditionally shaped chess pieces represent the symbolism of each character.
 Status equals height and general size but the pieces are also designed to be moved by hand which is carefully considered in the design for both comfort and function whilst sitting stably on the board.